contract-testing-framework/broker_cli/README.md

-The command line interface for the Signet contract testing framework.
+`signet-cli` is the command line interface for the Signet contract testing framework.
+The functionality and documentation for the cli lives here.
+The [signet-broker README](https://github.com/signet-framework/signet-broker) has example use-cases, and more information about the Signet broker.
+&nbsp;

 # Installation